sandonjacobs/parking-garage-streams/utils/README.md

 - **datagen**: Uses Protocol Buffer definitions and factory classes
 - **kafka-streams**: All sub-modules use the shared data models
-- **flink-table-api**: Will use Protocol Buffer definitions for data exchange

 ## Generated Classes